 We climbed out of the forest on a steep, rocky road.
 This was also a drastic change from the smooth, dirt trail.
 We passed through intermittent aspen groves until we reached Lionshead Rock, an amazing overview to the right of the trail.
 The mountainside displayed a multitude of fall colors.
 It couldn’t have been a better place for our last snack of the weekend, and the first clouds we saw in three days!
 ETB

-Other Fall Hikes You May Like
+Other Fall Hikes in Colorado You May Like

 WANT TO VACATION SOONER?
 IF SO, THIS VACATION CLUB IS FOR YOU!